-(One might ask, why use the metric d_O in definition 10 rather than d_H ?
+(One might ask, why use the metric d_O in definition 4.1 rather than d_H ?
 The answer is that the corresponding function defined with d_H is not at all well behaved.
 It is not continuous under Δ and it is not continuous even under uniform expansion of the curve φ .)

-Definition 11: The Δ -smoothed circumference of region P is the sum of the Δ -smoothed lengths of the boundaries of P.
+Definition 4.2.
+The Δ -smoothed circumference of region P is the sum of the Δ -smoothed lengths of the boundaries of P.

-Theorem 4: Let P range over the space of bounded, regular regions, with finitely many, piecewise smooth boundaries.
-For $\Delta > 0$, the Δ -smoothed circumference of P is a continuous function of P under the metric d_O .
+Theorem 4.1.
+Let \mathbf{P} range over the space of bounded, regular regions in the plane, with finitely many, piecewise smooth boundaries.
+For $\Delta > 0$, the Δ -smoothed circumference of \mathbf{P} is a continuous function of \mathbf{P} under the metric d_O .
 It is everywhere discontinuous under the metrics d_A , d_H , or d{Hd} .